 How to Email a Resume (Free Templates)

-Sending an email resume is pretty straightforward, but when you sit down to write it, some questions about what to say in a resume email might pop into your head.
-Do I need to include a subject line when emailing a resume?
-What should I write in the body mail?
+As you prepare to write your email and resume, the following questions might pop up: Should I add a subject line to my emailed resume?
+What should I write in the email body?
 What is the best file format to email a resume?

 Here are the basic steps for emailing a resume: